Finding a Top Financial Advisor Firm in Chattanooga, Tennessee

 Southport Capital, Inc.

 Southport Capital, Inc. requires no minimum to create an account, making it an especially accessible fee-based financial advisor firm.
-Nearly every one of the firm’s individual clients fall beneath the high-net-worth threshold.
+Nearly all of the firm’s individual clients fall beneath the high-net-worth threshold.
 The firm also dedicates an entire section of its website to corporate 401(k) management and offers a free consultation to any interested businesses.

-There are three certified financial planners (CFPs), two certified income specialists (CIS’s), one life underwriter training council fellow (LUTCF), one retirement income certified professional (RICP) and one certified public accountant (CPA) on staff at this firm.
+There are three certified financial planners (CFPs), two certified income specialists (CISs), one life underwriter training council fellow (LUTCF), one retirement income certified professional (RICP) and one certified public accountant (CPA) on staff at this firm.
 Notably, Southport’s senior portfolio manager, Jim Woods, co-authored a book titled “The Smart Route to a Dream Retirement,” which is about the financial nuances that surround retirement planning.

 Southport Capital, Inc. Background

 Southport Capital, Inc. was founded in 2001, and its advisors have accrued an average of 22 years in financial management.
 The firm is principally owned by Horizon Private Equity Fund II, LLC, a private equity firm that invests directly within companies.

 The financial planning services provided by Southport Capital range from general portfolio management to retirement income planning, tax planning, estate planning and legacy planning.
 Any prospective clients can also meet with an advisor for a consultation regarding his or her current financial situation.

 The initial conversations you will have with this Southport Capital, Inc. will be focused around your personal risk profile, financial objectives and any needs or preferences you might have regarding the formation of your portfolio.
 Based on these important factors, it will build an investment profile for you and determine the best asset allocation for your portfolio.